nestoregon/nestoregon.github.io/sub_pages/bachelor_thesis.md

 - [ROS](https://www.ros.org/) (Robot Operative System).
 This framework is widely used for agile development of robotic platforms.
 - [Python](https://www.python.org/).
 The robot was programmed using python given its widely flexibility and quick implementation.
 - [Gazebo](http://gazebosim.org/).
 Simulation platform already implemented with ROS.
 This tool was used in order to test the concepts before implementing them in real life.
 - [Alphabot 2 Pi](https://www.waveshare.com/wiki/AlphaBot2-Pi).
 Robot hardware used for the development.
-Is includes a Raspberry Pi 3 to run an image of ROS.
+Is includes a Raspberry Pi 3 to run an image of Linux with ROS.

 ## Development
 The duration of the project was of 6 months.
 The problem was fractioned into chains.